ooaklee/ghatd/docs/adr/adr016-external-seo-sitemap-package.md

 The package currently uses the framework's MongoDB driver v1 repository surface.
 Migration to a newer driver must be coordinated with the shared repository and migration APIs rather than performed by an individual host application.

+## Follow-up status (2026-08-01)

+The coordinated repository migration has since completed.
+The SEO package, its migrations, and the shared repository surface now use MongoDB driver v2.
+The original consequence above records the constraint at the time this ADR was accepted; it is not the package's current dependency state.